Lonnie McFadden

-Lonnie McFadden (born 1956 in Kansas City, Missouri) is an American jazz trumpet player, tap dancer, singer, songwriter, arranger, and recording artist.
+Lonnie McFadden (born January 1, 1956) is an American jazz trumpet player, tap dancer, singer, songwriter, arranger, and recording artist.
 McFadden is known for his exuberant multi-genre performance style.
 He and his brother, Ronald McFadden, have performed a stage show for decades as The McFadden Brothers.
 More recently, the Kansas City-based artist leads his own jazz ensembles.

 Early life

-Lonnie and his siblings were raised by their parents in the Jazz District of Kansas City, Missouri.
+Lonnie McFadden was born on January 1, 1956, in Kansas City, Missouri.
+McFadden and his siblings were raised by their parents in the Jazz District of Kansas City, Missouri.
 His father, renowned tap dancer and musician Jimmy McFadden, had a strong influence on Lonnie's musical development.
 Jimmy, known as “Pops,” toured nationally with top, national jazz orchestras in his youth.
 He held deep roots in the Kansas City jazz scene and brought influential local talents into the McFadden's home and social circles.
 Jimmy had Lonnie and his brother Ronald in tap shoes before they reached kindergarten, and he required the boys to study piano.
 He ushered them to the stage at Kansas City's Muehlbach Hotel when Lonnie was seven and Ronald, six.
 The brothers performed in The Mutual Musicians Foundation, the world's oldest jazz jam room, when they were still in grade school.
 Entering middle school, Lonnie quit tap dancing and took up trumpet.